Election 2024: Denver and Aurora Voters Decide Many Local Issues, Choose Officials

 The presidential contest grabbed most of the attention, but voters in Northeast Denver and Northwest Aurora also were faced with a host of local measures and candidates on the November 5 ballot.

 Voters in the area chose Democrats to represent them in Congress and the Colorado legislature.
 They approved big spending measures to make improvements to Denver and Aurora schools.
 In Denver, voters said no to bans on animal fur products and slaughterhouses, and expanded labor rights for certain city workers.
-In Adams County, including northwest Aurora, voters rejected a proposal to fund affordable housing; the result of a similar measure in Denver was uncertain as of the morning of November 6.
+In both Denver and Adams County, including northwest Aurora, voters rejected proposals to fund affordable housing.
+And in Aurora, a ban on pit bull dogs was repealed.

 NORTHEAST DENVER